 - UPCES – the Undergraduate Program in Central European Studies, part of CERGE-EI, an institute of economics drawing scholars from the famous Charles University and the Czech Academy of Sciences for teaching and research in the social sciences

-- CESP – the Central European Studies Program, part of the University of Economics in Prague, which has an international student body studying business administration in English
+- CESP – the Central European Studies Program, part of the University of Economics in Prague, which has an international student body studying business administration in English (Under re-evaluation, contact study abroad office for more info)

 - IEF – the International Economics and Finance Program, run in conjunction with UPCES and enables undergraduate students with structured majors such as economics and business to benefit from study abroad while still remaining on track for graduation